bford21/beautiful-jekyll/2017-12-1-SmartContractsOnEthereum.md

 Today the smart contract we will be writing will be very simple and allow you to do two things.

-1. Owner of contract can get an account balance.
+1. Anyone can get the account balance.
-2. Owner of contract can set an account balance.
+2. Owner of contract can set the account balance.

 ## Let's write some code